regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 Now that we have a project, we can create a credit batch and issue credits.
 Only an account listed as a credit class issuer can create a credit batch for projects within the credit class.

-A credit batch is a vintage of credits for a given project and at the time of creation, credits are issued to a list of recipients, which can include accounts representing buffer pools.
+A credit batch is a vintage of credits for a given project and, at the time of creation, credits are issued to a list of recipients, which can include accounts representing buffer pools.

 For more information about credit batches, see [Ecocredit Concepts](../../modules/ecocredit/01_concepts.md).